mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

   coming up with cool project ideas and running them in the timespan of five months.
-The (vast majority of the) students reported enjoying team work on real projects and learning a lot in the process.

 Thus, many thanks and congratulations for my teaching assistants:
 Laura Baakman,